jo13310/FM_Reloaded/STORE_SUBMISSION.md

 2. **Valid manifest.json**: Must conform to the FM Reloaded format
 3. **README.md**: Clear installation and usage instructions
 4. **LICENSE file**: Open-source or permissive license
-5. **Tagged Release**: At least one GitHub release with your mod as an asset
+5. **Tagged Release**: At least one GitHub release with your mod as an asset (ZIP preferred; single-file assets must provide a manifest URL)

 ### Recommended